-- not answering the questions (going off-topic) - read the question and understand what you need to do - writing too much but with poor grammar, spelling and punctuation - · keep to the word count and focus on accuracy - not using a variety of sentence structures - not writing in sentences or paragraphs - using SMS spelling.
+- not answering the questions (going off-topic) - · read the question and understand what you need to do - O writing too much but with poor grammar, spelling and punctuation - · keep to the word count and focus on accuracy - not using a variety of sentence structures - o not writing in sentences or paragraphs - using SMS spelling.

 The total time allowed for the writing test is 50 minutes.
-The timings for each section below are recommendations only.
+The timings for each section are recommendations only.

 Part Description Preparation Word-level writing Part 1 In the first part you have joined a club, course or activity and must answer a series of five text messages from other members of the club, course or activity.
 There is no extended writing in this part (no sentence writing), just individual words.
-If you are targeting a very high score, you should spend no more than three (3) minutes on this part.
-The focus is on communication (this means spelling, capitalisation and grammar will not be considered by the markers).
-Short text writing Part 2 This part is about form filling.
-In this part, you need to write in sentences.
-If you are targeting a very high score, you should spend no more than seven (7) minutes on this part.
+You should spend no more than three minutes on this part.
+In this part, the focus is on communicative competence (i.e. spelling, capitalisation and grammar will not be considered).
+Short text writing Part 2 This part is about form filling - this time, you need to write in sentences.
+You should spend no more than seven minutes on this part.
 You are asked to write 20-30 words.
 The focus is on writing sentences that are on-topic and have accurate grammar, punctuation and spelling.
-A common error is to write more than 30 words and as a result, make a lot of mistakes.
+A common error is to write more than 30 words and make too many mistakes.
 Keep to the word limit and focus on accuracy.
+Another common error is to write in all capital letters.
 Three written parts of text, all of which require responses Part 3 In this part you will have a social network-type interaction.
 You will receive three questions and need to respond.
-If you are targeting a very high score, you should spend no more than ten (10) minutes on this part.
-Answer all three questions and don't go off-topic.
-Focus on accurate spelling and punctuation and write sentences that link together and make sense.
+You should spend no more than ten minutes on this part.
+Make sure you correctly answer all three questions and don't go off-topic.
+Focus on accurate spelling and punctuation and write text that is cohesive and coherent.
 Keep to the word count of 30-40 words per answer.